AceEmo/DungeonsAndDragons/README.md

 To get started, clone this repository and explore the source files.
 The game is implemented in C++ with `.cpp` and `.hpp` files.

+## Unit Testing

+This project uses **Catch2** for unit testing.
+Catch2 is a powerful and flexible framework for C++ that allows you to easily write tests to ensure your code works as expected.
+You can find the test cases in the relevant `.cpp` files.

 ---

 Feel free to contribute, suggest improvements, or report any issues!